Sleep Disorders Center at Jefferson Hospital

 - Wakefulness testing: We offer the maintenance of wakefulness test (MWT) for people who work in transportation jobs that involve long periods of low activity.
 This test measures levels of alertness during times of quiet or inactivity.
 Employers often require the MWT for pilots and drivers of commercial trucks, buses, and taxicabs.

 - Sleep experts: Your care team includes physicians who completed additional sleep medicine fellowship training.
 These physicians collaborate with experts in dentistry, weight loss and bariatrics, behavioral health, and respiratory therapy.
-Meet our sleep medicine specialists.

 Call (412) DOCTORS (412) 362-8677 or request an appointment with a specialist at Jefferson Hospital.